Josh Greenbaum

 Josh Greenbaum is an American film director, screenwriter, and producer.
 He has won an MTV Movie Award, CINE Golden Eagle and Emmy Award.
 He directed the feature documentary The Short Game, winner of the SXSW Audience Award, which was acquired by Netflix to launch their Originals film division.
-He also directed Becoming Bond a documentary about George Lazenby, which won SXSW's Audience Award in the Visions category as well as the critically-acclaimed Too Funny to Fail, a documentary about The Dana Carvey Show.
+He also directed Becoming Bond, a documentary about George Lazenby, which won SXSW's Audience Award in the Visions category, as well as the critically acclaimed Too Funny to Fail, a documentary about The Dana Carvey Show.
 He is also the creator, director and executive producer of Behind the Mask, which earned Hulu its first ever Emmy nomination.
+He made his narrative feature debut with Barb and Star Go to Vista Del Mar.
+In 2024, Greenbaum directed the Peabody Award winning documentary, Will & Harper, for Netflix.

-Early life and career
+Biography

 Greenbaum was born in Saratoga Springs, New York.
 He graduated from Cornell University and the University of Oxford, earning an MFA in film from the University of Southern California's School of Cinematic Arts.

 He won the 2007 MTV Movie Award for mtvU Best Filmmaker on Campus as well as the Coca-Cola Refreshing Filmmaker's Award while at USC.

 In 2011, Greenbaum directed and co-wrote Clinton Foundation: Celebrity Division for Funny or Die, a short spoof starring Bill Clinton, Matt Damon, Kevin Spacey, Sean Penn, Ben Stiller, Jack Black, Ted Danson, Mary Steenburgen and Kristen Wiig shot for the Clinton Foundation.
 It premiered at Bill Clinton's "Decade of Difference" party at the Hollywood Bowl.

 Film

 Greenbaum directed the feature documentary The Short Game, which won the Audience Award at the 2013 SXSW Film Festival and was acquired by Netflix as its first exclusive documentary.
 The film was executive produced by Justin Timberlake and Jessica Biel.

 He also directed Becoming Bond, a Hulu-distributed documentary about the Australian actor George Lazenby who portrayed James Bond in On Her Majesty's Secret Service, released in 2017.
 The film won SXSW's Audience Award in the Visions category and nominated for the festival's Adam Yauch Hornblower Award Nomination.
 It was also nominated for a Hot Docs Canadian International Documentary Festival Audience Award.

 Greenbaum also directed Too Funny to Fail in 2017, a documentary about The Dana Carvey Show, also distributed by Hulu.

 Greenbaum made his narrative feature debut directing Barb and Star Go to Vista Del Mar, released in 2021.
-The film was written by and stars Kristen Wiig and Annie Mumolo, and also features Jamie Dornan, Damon Wayans Jr. and Wendi McLendon-Covey.
+The film was written by and stars Kristen Wiig and Annie Mumolo, and also features Jamie Dornan, Damon Wayans Jr., and Wendi McLendon-Covey.

-In December 2021, it was announced that Greenbaum will direct the animated comedy film Strays starring Will Ferrell, Jamie Foxx, and Will Forte.
+In December 2021, it was announced that Greenbaum directed the comedy film Strays.

-TV
+On June 5 2025, it was announced that Greenbaum is to direct a live-action/animated film adaptation of Care Bears for Warner Bros.
+Pictures.